Essential Oils for Seasonal Allergies

 More specifically, the stress hormone cortisol activates mast cells, a type of white blood cell, and an inflammatory cascade that triggers the release of histamine.

 Hormonal Imbalances, such as estrogen dominance, can contribute to histamine intolerance.
-High levels of estrogen, especially in the form of estradiol, have also been found to activate mast cells which release histamine.
+High levels of estrogen, particularly in the form of estradiol, have also been found to activate mast cells, which release histamine.

-Thyroid imbalances Low levels or thyroid hormone (Hypothyroidism) can increase mast cell production which increases the amount of histamine in the body.
-High levels of thyroid hormone (Hyperthyroidism) can increase the number of histamine receptors which increases your body’s response to histamine.
+Thyroid imbalances, Low levels of thyroid hormone (Hypothyroidism) can increase mast cell production, which in turn increases the amount of histamine in the body.
+High levels of thyroid hormone (Hyperthyroidism) can increase the number of histamine receptors, thereby enhancing the body’s response to histamine.

-Genetic mutations and certain medications, like antacids, antibiotics and antihistamines can inhibit DAO enzyme activity which increases histamine production.
+Genetic mutations and certain medications, such as antacids, antibiotics, and antihistamines, can inhibit DAO enzyme activity, which increases histamine production.

 Balancing Histamine with Essential Oils

 Certain herbs and plants are known for their ability to calm and balance histamine levels.
-These benefits are often attributed to anti-inflammatory and anti-histamine constituents of these plants, commonly known as flavonoids.
-Research is finding that the concentrated essence of these herbs and plants in essential oils contain many of the same constituents and derive the same histamine balancing benefits.
+These benefits are often attributed to the anti-inflammatory and anti-histamine constituents of these plants, commonly known as flavonoids.
+Research is finding that the concentrated essence of these herbs and plants in essential oils contains many of the same constituents and derives the same histamine-balancing benefits.

 For example, research found that Geranium essential oil was found to inhibit mast cell degranulation.
-This histamine balancing property is attributed to Citronellol, a major constituent of essential oils found in Geranium, Rose, Neroli, Chamomile, Basil, Lemongrass and lavender.
+This histamine-balancing property is attributed to Citronellol, a major constituent of essential oils found in Geranium, Rose, Neroli, Chamomile, Basil, Lemongrass, and Lavender.
 “Geranium essential oil inhibited the degranulation of cultured mast cells.
-Citronellol is the major component of Geranium essential oil and inhibited cultured mast cells degranulation… These findings suggest that citronellol may represent a candidate compound for the effective treatment of allergic diseases.”
+Citronellol is the major component of Geranium essential oil and inhibits cultured mast cells’ degranulation… These findings suggest that citronellol may represent a candidate compound for the effective treatment of allergic diseases.”

 Similarly, the constituent Luteolin, found in peppermint essential oil, has been found to protect against histamine release from mast cells.
-The study found the natural flavonoid “luteolin has numerous useful actions that include: anti-oxidant, anti-inflammatory, microglia inhibition, neuroprotection, and memory increase.”
+The study found that the natural flavonoid luteolin has numerous beneficial actions, including antioxidant, anti-inflammatory, microglia-inhibiting, neuroprotective, and memory-enhancing effects.

-Citrus peels, the part of the citrus fruit from which essential oils are derived, also contain flavonoids that inhibit mast cell release.
+Citrus peels, the part of the citrus fruit from which essential oils are derived, also contain flavonoids that inhibit the release of mast cells.

 Histamine Balance Essential Oil Blend